raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 hide
 ```

-Clicking on the spain flag should now switch the backdrop and hide itself.
 --- /task ---
 --- task ---
+Test the new code.
+When you clicking on the Spanish flag sprite, the sprite should hide and the new backdrop should appear.
+--- /task ---

-Let's also include a way to swap back to the start screen.
-Create a new sprite and select Arrow1
+Now, create a way to swap back to the first backdrop.

+--- task ---
+First, go to the sprites library and add the sprite called 'Arrow1'.
 ![Arrow1 sprite](images/arrow1Sprite.png)

-Change the direction of the arrow to '-90' in the sprite information panel below the stage, then drag the arrow into the top left corner of the stage
+Change the direction of the arrow to `-90` in the sprite information panel below the Stage.

+Then drag the arrow into the top left-hand corner of the Stage.

 ![Change Arrow1 direction](images/arrowDirection.png)
 Add the following code to the arrow sprite: